exploiitm/blog/content/posts/summer_school.md

 +++

 In the summer school conducted by the Cybersecurity club, titled **"The Art of Exploitation"** , we provided a 9 session course on binary exploitation.
-This course coverd everythin from the basics of C to advanced topics including ret2libc, ASLR and more.
+This course covered everything from the basics of C to advanced topics including ret2libc, ASLR and more.

 You can find the [YouTube playlist](https://www.youtube.com/watch?v=EfeU8pxDhVE&list=PLhHkiL2SJ7Xf9Meg6fj-yLJt1DJ0bwSAZ&pp=iAQB) of the recordings.
 {{ youtube(id="videoseries?si=ycsHDJjAgbvuN5oM&amp;list=PLhHkiL2SJ7Xf9Meg6fj-yLJt1DJ0bwSAZ", class="textCenter") }}